jonathansillito/open-source-project-course/README.md

 5. Develop expertise in tools and techniques for investigating and understanding an existing code base
 6. Develop strategies for independently learning new programming languages, frameworks, and other technology

-* *Develop the skills, confidence and desire to learn independently--including both spiritually and intellectually*
+* *Develop the skills, confidence, and desire to learn independently--including both spiritually and intellectually*

 **Capable**

 7. Evaluate and refine engineering work against project goals (correctness, design fit, efficiency, etc.)
 8. Apply appropriate tools and analytical thinking to resolve complex technical problems

 * *Develop talents with diligence, faith, resilience, humility, and a desire to grow*